-Practically all the cutting is done on the chamfer, which is in the form of a truncated cone on the entering end of the reamer.
+All the cutting is done on the chamfer, which is in the form of a truncated cone on the entering end of the reamer.
 This chamfer is shaped to start the reamer properly in the hole.

 A clearance on the chamfer of 6 to 8 degrees on the carbide tip and a secondary clearance of 10 to 15 degrees on the steel body have proved to be satisfactory for most workpiece materials.
-Under good work conditions and proper alignment of the reamer and the work, a back taper of 0.003 in/in of flute length is adequate.
+Under typical work conditions and proper alignment of the reamer and the work, a back taper of 0.003 in/in of flute length is adequate.
 Back taper should be increased to prevent binding of only slightly dull tools when reaming very abrasive materials.
 In general, circular land widths may range from 0.007 inches on ¼ inch-diameter to 0.020 inches on 1 ½ inch-diameter reamers.
-Primary relief angles on the carbide tip range from 15 degrees on a ¼ inch-diameter to 7 degrees on a 1 ½ inch-diameter reamers (see Fig 3.55).
+Primary relief angles on the carbide tip range from 15 degrees on a ¼ inch-diameter to 7 degrees on a 1 ½ inch-diameter reamers.

-Solid Carbide Reamers: are available in diameters from 1/16 to 3/8 inches, and larger on special order.
+Available in diameters from 1/16 to 3/8 inches, and larger on special order.
 Since sintered carbide is a rigid material, a solid carbide reamer will finish a hole within close tolerances.
 If a hole is drilled slightly out of round or out of parallel, a solid carbide reamer will usually not follow the irregularities, but will finish a true hole around its own axis.
 Rough and finish-reaming operations often can be combined into one through the use of solid carbide reamers.

-Number Of Flutes: Carbide-tipped roughing reamers may have either an even or an odd number of flutes, depending upon the reamer size and the application (Table 3-25).
+Carbide-tipped roughing reamers may have either an even or an odd number of flutes, depending upon the reamer size and the application (Table 3-25).
 Standard and finishing types usually have an even number of flutes.
 The spacing of the flutes around the reamer body is sometimes uneven to minimize the possibility of chatter.

-Kinds Of Carbide-Tipped Reamers: Carbide-tipped reamers may be made for either right- or left-hand flutes, or with straight flutes, and may incorporate one, two, or more sections of different diameters for cutting two or more diameters in one operation (Fig. 3-56).
+Carbide-tipped reamers may be made for either right- or left-hand flutes, or with straight flutes, and may incorporate one, two, or more sections of different diameters for cutting two or more diameters in one operation (Fig. 3-56).

 Carbide-tipped reamers in straight flute design, with strips of tungsten carbide the full length of the flutes, are ideal for precision reaming to close tolerances.
 The wear on the diameter from bushings is eliminated and back taper can be reduced to a minimum, as danger of pickup on the diameter is reduced.